Academic Skills Peer Coaching

 Hi!
 My name is Kotomi Yokokura (she/her) and I am a graduate student at the Brown School studying social work and social policy.
 For my undergraduate, I went to the University of Kentucky, where I founded a student and nonprofit organization around menstrual equity, worked with the Kentucky legislature, and conducted research around the experience of homelessness and houselessness.
 As a disabled student, I am passionate about increasing the accessibility of higher education and navigating these spaces with students.
 I am so excited to meet and learn more about all of you!

-- Rayna Tang (Graduate Fellow)
+- Oren McClain (Graduate Fellow)

 -